fisher-bien-1718/python-turtle-Paddy-Bergin-1718/2-pen_color/README.md

 t.forward(100)
 ```
 Notice all the `'#'` lines around the code.
 These are called *comments*
-and are ignored when the program is ran.
+and are ignored when the program is compiled.
 Use them to describe and
 organize your work.
 ## Reference